-• Staff who have been trained in first aid will administer first aid in accordance with their training.
-In an emergency situation, other staff may assist in the administration of first aid within their level of competence.

-- In a medical emergency, staff may take emergency action and do not need to obtain parent/carer consent to do so.
+- Staff who have been trained in first aid will administer first aid in accordance with their training.
+In an emergency situation, other staff may assist in the administration of first aid within their level of competence. - In a medical emergency, staff may take emergency action and do not need to obtain parent/carer consent to do so.
 Staff may contact Triple Zero "000" for emergency medical services at any time. - Staff may also contact NURSE-ON-CALL (on 1300 60 60 24) in an emergency.
-NURSE-ON-CALL provides immediate, expert health advice from a registered nurse and is available 24 hours a day, 7 days a week. - If first aid is administered for a minor injury or condition, Gladstone Park Secondary College will notify parents/carers by phone call. - If first aid is administered for a serious injury or condition, or in an emergency situation, school staff will attempt to contact parents/carers or emergency contacts as soon as reasonably practical. - If staff providing first aid determine that an emergency response is not required but that medical advice is needed, school staff will ask parents/carers, or an emergency contact person, to collect the student and recommend that advice is sought from a medical practitioner. - Whenever first aid treatment has been administered to a student Gladstone Park Secondary College will: - record the incident on CASES21 - if first aid was administered in a medical emergency, report the incident to the Department's Incident Support and Operations Centre on 1800 126 126.
+NURSE-ON-CALL provides immediate, expert health advice from a registered nurse and is available 24 hours a day, 7 days a week. - If first aid is administered for a minor injury or condition, will notify parents/carers by Compass. - If first aid is administered for a serious injury or condition, or in an emergency situation, school staff will attempt to contact parents/carers or emergency contacts as soon as reasonably practical. - If staff providing first aid determine that an emergency response is not required but that medical advice is needed, school staff will ask parents/carers, or an emergency contact person, to collect the student and recommend that advice is sought from a medical practitioner. - Whenever first aid treatment has been administered to a student the first aide officer will: - o record the incident on Compass - o provide the student with a note from sick bay. - o If the student is too sick to return to class, parents will be called to take the student home. - if first aid was administered in a medical emergency, follow the Department's Reporting and Managing School Incidents Policy, including reporting the incident to the Department's Incident Support and Operations Centre on 1800 126 126 where required to under that policy.